hubmapconsortium/gateway/README.md

 │   └── start.sh
 └── nginx
     ├── conf.d-dev
+    ├── conf.d-local
     ├── conf.d-prod
     ├── conf.d-test
     └── html
 ````

-* `api_endpoints.*.json` are lookup files of all the API endpoints for different environments (dev, test, and prod).
+* `api_endpoints.*.json` are lookup files of all the API endpoints for different environments (local, dev, test, and prod).
 Public endpoints don't need authentication, but private endpoints will require the globus `auth_token` in the custom `MAuthorization` HTTP header.

 * `docker-compose.yml` defines all the services and container details, as well as mounted volumes and ports mapping. `docker-compose.dev.yml` should be used for local development along with the base `docker-compose.yml`. `docker-compose.test.yml` and `docker-compose.prod.yml` should be used for testing and production respectively  along with the base `docker-compose.yml`.